Benjaminpjacobs/trail-up/README.md

 # Trail Up!
 The social hiking app

-## The solution for the social hiker.
+## A solution for the social hiker.

 The live version of the site can be found [here](https://trail-up.herokuapp.com).